Winnipeg Cyclone: Basketball in Winnipeg

-Since the club folded, there have been no professional basketball teams based in Winnipeg.
+Following the sequential demises of the Winnipeg Thunder and the Cyclone, professional basketball disappeared from Winnipeg.
 In 2013, the Canadian Basketball League, in conjunction with Cosmos Sports, conducted a feasibility study that showed Winnipeg could successfully host a professional basketball franchise if chosen.
 After a meeting with potential owners later in the year, it was decided that there wasn't enough interest to reach the expansion minimum of eight teams.
-In 2022, it was reported that Winnipeg was being looked at for an expansion team in the Canadian Elite Basketball League.
+Professional basketball would return to Winnipeg in 2023 with the expansion CEBL franchise Winnipeg Sea Bears.